-Where the hot tub is a "stand alone" above-ground installation to be installed in regions where freeze/ thaw conditions may occur, a level patio stone or pre-formed paver type base may be sufficient if there is no abutting deck(s) that could be damaged during potential seasonal movement of the ground.
+Where the hot tub is a "stand-alone" above-ground installation to be installed in regions where freeze/thaw conditions may occur, a level patio stone or pre-formed paver type base may be sufficient if there is no abutting deck(s) that could be damaged during potential seasonal movement of the ground.
 The potential drawback to this type of base is that splash water could eventually de-stabilize the ground under the base, with the resultant shift of the support base causing damage to the hot tub structure.

-For best results, we commend the installation of a level concrete pad:
+For best results, we recommend the installation of a level concrete pad:

-- Dig out and level the ground 20-30 cm (8-12 inches) below your desired base level. - Install 10-15 cm (4-6 inches) of crushed stone. - Next, install 10-15 cm (4-6 inches) of poured concrete. - Level the concrete and apply a broom-type finish. - We recommend that the pad be made 15cm (6 inches) larger than the hot tub on three sides and 1m (3 feet) larger on the side where the access steps and/or planters will be installed. - Hot tub must be installed on a level pad.
+- Dig out and level the ground 20-30 cm (8-12 in.) below your desired base level. - Install 10-15 cm (4-6 in.) of crushed stone. - Next, install 10-15 cm (4-6 in.) of poured concrete. - Level the concrete and apply a broom-type finish. - We recommend that the pad be made 15 cm (6 in.) larger than the hot tub on three sides, and 1 m (3 ft.) larger on the side where the access steps and/or planters will be installed. - Hot tub must be installed on a level pad

-In regions where freeze/thaw occurs, or there will be custom decking abutting the hot tub we recommend the installation of sono-tubes beneath the pad to prevent shifting.
+In regions where freeze/thaw occurs, or where there will be custom decking abutting the hot tub we recommend the installation of sono-tubes beneath the pad to prevent shifting.

-IN-GROUND AND PARTIAL IN-GROUND INSTALLATIONS
+IN-GROUND & PARTIAL IN-GROUND INSTALLATIONS